 SURG SCI 775 — EXTERNSHIP

-This course is an elective for fourth year veterinary medical students which offers faculty coordinated experience in the veterinary medical profession outside the School.
+Offers opportunities for faculty coordinated experience in the veterinary medical profession outside School of Veterinary Medicine.

 SURG SCI 812 — RESEARCH ETHICS AND CAREER DEVELOPMENT